anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 >Note: The metadata server is an internal server within the GCP infrastructure.
 It is used by VMs running on Google Compute Engine and other GCP services to access instance-specific metadata, such as instance attributes, network configurations, and authentication tokens for Google Cloud APIs.
 The Metadata server can be accessed only internally on the hostname metadata.google.internal (169.254.169.254).
 It is not accessible from the public internet.

-### Permission Required for Deploying a Cloud Function via gCloud
+### APIs and Permissions Required for Deploying a Cloud Function via gCloud

 Let's start with the first step of deploying/creating a Cloud Function.
 As always every action in GCP requires you to have a certain amount of Permissions.
 #### Here's the list of least number of permissions that's required to "Deploy a Cloud Function via gCloud"